Nigez-com/nigez.com/README.md

 Thank you in advance.

-TODO: CAPTCHA words updates for each serviced language.
+Done: CAPTCHA words updates for each serviced language.